TiROD: Tiny Robotics Dataset and Benchmark for Continual Object Detection: TiROD Dataset

-We propose a benchmark to evaluate the performances of CLOD algorithms based on the data collected by our rover.
-We define 10 distinct CL tasks, characterized by the 5 different environments explored by the robot and the two illumination conditions.
+We consider two complementary scenarios to evaluate the performances of CLOD algorithms based on the data collected by our rover.

+The first and more challenging one is the \textbf{Cross Domain} scenario defined by 10 sequential CL tasks and characterized by the 5 different environments explored by the robot under two illumination conditions.
 The tasks range from d1\_h~(read ``Domain 1, High illumination'') to d5\_l~(``Domain 5, Low illumination).
 The first two tasks correspond to an indoor environment, while the remaining ones are outdoor.

-Our TiROD benchmark addresses the challenges of both DIL and CIL, requiring CLOD systems to adapt to domain shifts and varying data distributions.
-The histograms in Fig.~\ref{fig:datastats}, illustrate the distribution of object instances per category every 100 frames, highlighting the unbalanced nature of the dataset.
-Indeed, not all the categories are present from the first task; some only appear later~(e.g. ~\emph{Ball, Bicycle}) and have few instances~(e.g.~\emph{Bag}).
-Additionally, certain categories are outside the vocabulary of typical models~(e.g.~\emph{Garden hose, Gardening tool}), introducing additional difficulties for pre-trained network adaptation.
-Moreover, our work examines multiple terrains where the vision sensor is susceptible to motion blur and occlusions, due to fast direction changes and obstacles.
-This is a crucial point of TiROD, as it reflects the real-world challenges faced by tiny mobile robots when operating in unpredictable and unstructured (outdoor) environments.
-These challenges, combined with the constraints of low-resolution sensors, make TiROD a unique and useful benchmark for advancing research in both object detection and CL for tiny robotics.
+This scenario addresses the challenges of both DIL and CIL, requiring CLOD systems to adapt to significant domain shifts and varying data distributions.
+The histograms in Fig.~\ref{fig:datastats} illustrate the distribution of object instances per category every 100 frames, highlighting the progressive emergence of new classes as the rover explores the environments.
+Indeed, not all the categories are present from the first task; some only appear later~(e.g. ~\emph{Ball, Bicycle}) and may have few instances~(e.g.~\emph{Bag}).
+Additionally, certain categories are outside the vocabulary of typical models~(e.g.~\emph{Garden hose, Gardening tool}), introducing more difficulties for pre-trained network adaptation.